EmanRadwan114/pomodoro-timer/README.md

 ## How to Use
 1. **Set Timer**: Adjust the work and break durations using the input fields.
 2. **Start Timer**: Click the "Start" button to begin your work session.
-3. **Take Breaks**: When the work session ends, tyou can switch to the break session.
+3. **Take Breaks**: When the work session ends, you can switch to the break session.
 4. **Repeat**: Continue the cycle to stay productive throughout the day.

 ## 🏗 Tech Stack